-FIN 7: Fundraising
+FIN 6: Fundraising

-An organization that raises funds by individual solicitation from the general public conducts fundraising activities in an ethical, fiscally-responsible manner.
+The organization raises funds in an ethical, fiscally-responsible manner.

 NA The organization does not raise funds through solicitations or general funding events.

-Interpretation: This section is applicable to organizations that solicit or receive money from private individuals, including, but not limited to, capital campaigns and contribution plans.
+Interpretation: This section is applicable to organizations that solicit or receive money from private individuals or the general public, including, but not limited to, direct mail or social media campaigns, fundraising events, capital campaigns and contribution plans.
 This section is not applicable to money raised from private or public grants and contracts.

 Examples: Organizations can reconcile fundraising practices with prevailing ethical practices of national bodies, such as the Association of Fundraising Professionals.